 Applying to Law School

-Finally, you need to be aware that law school admissions offices may conduct Internet searches for public information about their applicants.
+Finally, you need to be aware that law school admissions offices may conduct internet searches for public information about their applicants.
 You should delete anything that might be considered offensive since this could negatively affect your application.

 RESPONDING TO ADMISSION AND WAITING LIST OFFERS